dmlyashko/docker-php-skeleton/README.md

 ## What is included
 * PHP 7.4 setup (including Xdebug and correct permissions for write files for PHP process)
 * Nginx setup, including redirecting every request to index.php (useful for PHP frameworks).
 * Script for running the Composer.
+* Script-wrapper to run console scripts within php-fpm container.
 * MySQL container setup

 ## Usage